ontopic-vkg/destination-tutorial/mapping.md

  ```sql
 SELECT *, ST_AsText(geometrypoint) AS wkt FROM source1.municipalities
 ```
-Note: As we use [GeoSPARQL](https://en.wikipedia.org/wiki/OGC_GeoSPARQL) vocabulary for representing spatial information in our mappings, the vector geometry objects needed to be represented as _Well-known text (WKT)_.
+Note: As we use the [GeoSPARQL](https://en.wikipedia.org/wiki/OGC_GeoSPARQL) vocabulary for representing spatial information in our mapping entries, the vector geometry objects needed to be represented as _Well-known text (WKT)_.
 In this case, we use `ST_AsText` function which returns WKT representation of the geometry.

 ***M2 `source1` - LodgingBusiness***
 - Target